NoxGamingQC/kiosk/Linux/Ubuntu/22.04/README.md

 ### Edit the ubuntu logo at boot and on the lock screen

 - For the ubuntu logo that is centered you need to edit `/usr/share/plymouth/themes/spinner/bgrt-fallback.png`.
 The default size of the picture is: 128x128px
+  _P.S.
+May not work if your motherboard have the manufacturer logo enabled at boot.
+Should work if you see the ubuntu logo._

 - For ubuntu logo with the text, the one that is at the bottom, you need to edit `/usr/share/plymouth/themes/spinner/watermark.png`.
 The default size of the picture is: 248x87px.